nicoderr/TicketMaster/README.md

     - Customers can view the available events from the EventInfo tab. (events retreived from the EVENTS table)
 Update:
     - Number of tickets available in the EVENT table is reduced by one when a ticket is booked.
-    - Booking information is updated in the TICKET and BOOKING tables.
-Delete:
-    - Admins can delete client data if needed, but customers do not have the ability to do so.

 b.
 Organizer can:
 Create:
-    - Create, manage new events and assign performers to events.
+    - Create new events and assign performers to events.
 Read:
-    - Organizations can view events assigned to them as well as the performer information related to those events.
+    - Organizations can view events.
-Update:
-    - Change the details such as dates, venues, and performers of the event.
-Delete:
-    - Only Admins can delete the events
-Events can be deleted by Admin, however organizers can remove performers from the events.

 c.
 Admin:
 Create:
-    - Add new events on the Admin Panel.
+    - Add new events.
 Read:
-    - View users, events, and bookings in the system.
+    - View events in the system.
-Update:
-    - Modify event details or user roles as needed.
 Delete:
-    - Delete users, events using the Admin Panel.
+    - Only Admins can delete the events.

 ##### Error Handling #####